Updated: May 7, 2025

 How can I find a Lisbon real estate agent in Lisbon to help me find a property to rent?

 A quick keyword search for “real estate agency Lisbon rent” and “find property in Lisbon with real estate agent” will provide you with some options.
 Following this, you can refine your search based on reviews and ratings.
-If you know someone who has used a real estate agency in Lisbon to find a rental property, then this is also an excellent option to find a trusted agency.
+If you know someone who has used a real estate agency in Lisbon to find a rental property, then this is also an excellent option for finding a trusted agency.

 Bear in mind, however, that real estate agents in Lisbon will work on behalf of the seller and get a higher commission for a higher sale.
 As such, working with a buyer’s agent, such as Goldcrest, can be a smarter move, as they work solely on behalf of the buyer.
 This ensures that your needs are prioritized 100 percent of the time.